 Anyone who has some experience programming is eligible for the course.
 In particular, we expect the students to be comfortable with such concepts as branching, loops, functions or methods and basic data structures such as lists and maps.
 If any of this sounds remote to you, you may want to first complete a basic computer science programming course, such as Vvision-Aid's Python Programming course.
 Further, this course is intense and requires at least 8 Hrs. effort/week.
 You should only take this course if you can commit to spending this much time every week for the next four months.

 The course uses a flipped classroom model.
 This means that students spend some time reviewing mooc videos ahead of their meeting with their technical coach and use the meeting to ask any questions, clarify doubts and work on hands-on examples.
 They work on mooc assignments (unless I-Stem replaces an assignment), and get certificates from the world's leading universities and companies if they are able to get at least a B grade in the course.

 The selection process consists of a basic written application and an interview to assess your suitability for the program.
 Registrations for the fall 2018 course are now closed.
-Check back in December 2018 for the winter term applications.
+Check back later for the next semester.

 Following is a rough outline of how we will spend the four months.

-- Weeks 1-8: complete MIT's Introduction to Computer Science and Programming using Python
+- Weeks 1-8: MIT's Introduction to Computer Science and Programming using Python

 - Weeks 9-12: advanced data structures and algorithms, interview preparation